afivo-streamer 1.1

 git clone https://github.com/MD-CWI/afivo-streamer.git

-Then you can go into the folder and compile the code:
+Go into the afivo-streamer folder and compile the code:

 cd afivo-streamer